QTCAT/qtcat.data/README.md

 ```
 QCAT is a model selection method, in contrast to multiple testing methods it is not giving p-values for non significant SNPs.  p-values are in addition to the common influences, like sample size, effect size, and variance, also dependent at the correlation between SNPs.
 Interpretation about the importance of a loci only based at the size of the p-value is even less meaningful than in regression with uncorrelated vaiables.

+The full procedure is described in more detail in Klasen et al. (2016).

 ________________________________________________________________________________